 I maneuvered myself into the office and walked over to her desk.

-“Good Morning!
-Are you Sergeant First Class Blu?
+“Good morning!”
+I greeted her.
+“Are you Sergeant First Class Blu?
 I’m interested in joining the military.”
-I greeted her.

 “Sweet name!
 I’m Brenda McCoy.
 It’s nice to finally meet you!”

-She smiled and then glared down at the stack of papers, nearly six inches high on her desk.
-She then peered back up at me with a strange expression.
+She smiled at me and then glared down at the stack of papers piled nearly six inches high on her desk before peering back up at me with a strange expression.
 “Have a seat,” she finally told me.

 As we began to converse, the first thing I acknowledged was her upright demeanor.